denis-axenov/webpack-boilerplate/README.md

 - **HTML Template**: Generates an HTML file based on a template using `html-webpack-plugin`.
 - **Source Maps**: Enabled in development mode for easier debugging.
 - **Hot Module Replacement**: Integrated for fast development.
+- **Unit Testing**: Jest is integrated for JavaScript unit testing.

 ## Installation